sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

     ```

+    You can use the Chat view's **Ask** mode to analyze code updates, then use the **Edit** mode to implement the code updates.

-1. Use the explanation section to construct a new prompt.
+1. Use GitHub Copilot's response to construct a new prompt.

+    For example, you can use the explanation section to create the following prompt:

     ```plaintext